khang26042012/NexoraX-AI/replit.md

 ### User Can Now
 - Use the application immediately in development mode
 - Deploy to production with one click
-- All 4 AI models are working:
+- All 5 AI models are working with emoji icons:
-  - Gemini Flash 2.5
+  - ✨ Gemini Flash 2.5
-  - Search with AI (NexoraX 2)
+  - 🔍 Search with AI (NexoraX 2)
-  - GPT-5 Mini (via LLM7.io)
+  - 💬 GPT-5 Chat (via LLM7.io)
-  - Gemini Search (via LLM7.io)
+  - 🌐 Gemini Search (via LLM7.io)
+  - 🎨 Image Generator
+- Enjoy enhanced Markdown with syntax highlighting and rich formatting
 - Share the Replit URL with others